 Can SEO Improve our Google Rankings?

 Absolutely!
 In fact, good Search Engine Optimisation is absolutely essential if you want your posts to be seen.
-You can learn SEO online from many sources, but the best way to learn this and all the tricks of the Internet Marketing trade is by investing in a good training program like This One.
+You can learn SEO online from many sources, but the best way to learn this and all the tricks of the Internet Marketing trade is by investing in a good training program.

 While it’s true, as I said above, that you can learn just about everything you need to know online, there are a lot of so-called experts and gurus spruiking some very outdated and dubious practices.
-And they have the nerve to ask you to pay for this bad advice!
+And they’ve got the nerve to ask you to pay for this bad advice!
 You have been warned!

 It’s reasonable to assume that the whole Sandbox issue was born due to Google’s penalty policy.
 Over the years Google has introduced many successive updates to their algorithms designed to punish webmasters who try to game the system.
 Many websites have fallen foul of this and found themselves quickly falling out of Google’s good books.